 RAC Arena (formerly Perth Arena) officially opened in November 2012.
 The indoor sporting and entertainment arena has a maximum seating capacity of 14,500 and features a retractable roof.

 Its prime location within the Perth CBD brings it close to public transport, the freeway, the city centre and will serve as a vital link to Northbridge, as Perth’s premier entertainment destination.

-RAC Arena finally provides the capital of Western Australia with a large indoor arena - something the city has lacked since the closure of the Perth Entertainment Centre.
-As well as hosting concerts, the venue will be home to NBL team Perth Wildcats and will host the annual Hopman Cup tennis tournament - as of 2020, the ATP Cup.
+RAC Arena provides the capital of Western Australia with a large indoor arena - something the city had lacked since the closure of the Perth Entertainment Centre.
+As well as hosting concerts, the venue is home to NBL team Perth Wildcats and hosted the annual Hopman Cup tennis tournament - as of 2020, the ATP Cup.

 The state-of-the-art acoustic design makes Perth Arena one of the leading concert venues in the world.
 As well as the retractable roof and 14,500 seats, the venue also includes a 680 bay car park, 5 function rooms and a café and bar on the ground floor operating during event and non-event times.

 Perth Arena is known as RAC Arena as of September 2018 with its first naming-rights agreement sold in a deal worth $10 million over five years.